-To the knowledge of the Company, within the past ten years, no proposed Director or executive officer of Bird Construction Inc. has: (a) served as a director, chief executive officer or chief financial officer of any company that was subject to a "cease trade" or similar order, or an order denying the relevant company access to any exemption under securities legislation, which remained in effect for more than 30 consecutive days (an "Order"), and that was issued (i) while the proposed nominee was acting as director, chief executive officer or chief financial officer, or (ii) after the proposed nominee ceased to be a director, chief executive officer or chief financial officer; (b) served as a director or executive officer of any company that, while the proposed nominee was acting in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold the company's assets; or (c) become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold the company's assets; or (c) become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold the company's assets; or (c) become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold his or her assets.
+To the knowledge of the Company, within the past ten years, no proposed Director or executive officer of Bird Construction Inc. has: (a) served as a director, chief executive officer or chief financial officer of any company that was subject to a "cease trade" or similar order, or an order denying the relevant company access to any exemption under securities legislation, which remained in effect for more than 30 consecutive days (an "Order"), and that was issued (i) while the proposed nominee was acting as director, chief executive officer or chief financial officer, or (ii) after the proposed nominee ceased to be a director, chief executive officer or chief financial officer; (b) served as a director or executive officer of any company that, while the proposed nominee was acting in that capacity, or within a year after the proposed nominee ceased to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold the company's assets; or (c) become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold his or her assets.